 Source: Survey conducted Nov.
 17, 2019-March 23, 2020, among adults in India.
 See Methodology for details.
-"How Indians View Gender Roles in Families and Society"

 Similarly, older Indians (ages 35 and older) are marginally more likely than younger adults to hold traditional views on gender roles.
 While 45% of Indians ages 35 and older say that men in a family should be primarily responsible for earning money, 42% of those ages 18 to 34 agree.